Katabasis (novel): Lists

-For the week ending August 30, 2025, Katabasis debut at the top spots of both The New York Times Best Seller lists for Hardcover Fiction and for Combined Print & E-Book Fiction.
-The book remained at the top position for Hardcover Fiction for 2 weeks in a row before dropping down to number 2 during the third on the Hardcover Fiction list while dropping to number three for Combined Print & E-Book Fiction during the second week on the list.
-The book has remained on the Hardcover Fiction and the Combined Print & E-Book Fiction lists for a continuous five weeks since its debut.
+For the week ending August 30, 2025, Katabasis debuted at the top spots of both The New York Times Best Seller lists for Hardcover Fiction and for Combined Print & E-Book Fiction.
+The book remained at the top position for Hardcover Fiction for two consecutive weeks before dropping down to number 2 during the third on the Hardcover Fiction list while dropping to number three for Combined Print & E-Book Fiction during the second week on the list.
+The book remained on the Hardcover Fiction and the Combined Print & E-Book Fiction lists for a continuous five weeks since its debut.